- Birth statistics

 For more information, see How Will I Know When I Am In Labour?.

-For more information, see Induction and Augmentation of Labour.
+For more information, see Induction of labour- Medical and Surgical Methods.

 |Almost all women experience pain during childbirth.
 Pain is an expected symptom of labour and varies in severity.
 The majority of women experience severe labour pain, with only a small number reporting minor or no discomfort.
 Management of pain during childbirth falls into two categories: with or without medication.|